opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_local\_toast\_relation\(\)

-    Description: Provides the mapping between the name of the local toast table and its associated table.
+    Description: Provides the mapping between the name of the local TOAST table and its associated table.
 To query this function, you must have the  **sysadmin**  permission.

     Return type: record